sabirin08/Reverse-String-Python/README.md

 # Reverse-String-Python
-This Python program takes a line of text as input and outputs it in reverse.
+This program takes user input and reverses the text, uses a loop to iterate through the string in reverse order, and allows users to exit by typing "quit".